tsmanner/cpp-type-classifiers/README.md

 ## Getting Started

-Clone this repository or download <a href="" download="raw/main/include/type_classifiers.h">type_classifiers.h</a>, and put it in your include path.
+Clone this repository or download [type_classifiers.h](./include/type_classifiers.h), and put it in your include path.

 To start classifying your types, start by wrapping the types you care about in `typing::Type` so they can be composed into classifications.
 Next, start combining those `Type`s into the classifications you want.
 For example, the following is a classification that includes all signed integer types: